Primate: Phylogeny and genetics

-Evolution
+Evolutionary history

-The primate lineage is thought to go back at least near the Cretaceous–Paleogene boundary or around 63–74 (mya).
+The primate lineage is thought to go back at least near the Cretaceous–Paleogene boundary or around 74–63 (mya).
 The earliest possible primate/proto-primate may be Purgatorius, which dates back to Early Paleocene of North America ~66mya.
 The oldest known primates from the fossil record date to the Late Paleocene of Africa, c.57 mya (Altiatlasius) or the Paleocene-Eocene transition in the northern continents, c.
 55 mya (Cantius, Donrussellia, Altanius, Plesiadapis and Teilhardina).
 Other studies, including molecular clock studies, have estimated the origin of the primate branch to have been in the mid-Cretaceous period, around 85 mya.

 By modern cladistic reckoning, the order Primates is monophyletic.
 The suborder Strepsirrhini, the "wet-nosed" primates, is generally thought to have split off from the primitive primate line about 63 mya, although earlier dates are also supported.
 The seven strepsirrhine families are the five related lemur families and the two remaining families that include the lorisids and the galagos.
 Older classification schemes wrap Lepilemuridae into Lemuridae and Galagidae into Lorisidae, yielding a four-one family distribution instead of five-two as presented here.
 During the Eocene, most of the northern continents were dominated by two groups, the adapiforms and the omomyids.
 The former are considered members of Strepsirrhini, but did not have a toothcomb like modern lemurs; recent analysis has demonstrated that Darwinius masillae fits into this grouping.
 The latter was closely related to tarsiers, monkeys, and apes.
 How these two groups relate to extant primates is unclear.
 Omomyids perished about 30 mya, while adapiforms survived until about 10 mya.

 According to genetic studies, the lemurs of Madagascar diverged from the lorisoids approximately 75 mya.
 These studies, as well as chromosomal and molecular evidence, also show that lemurs are more closely related to each other than to other strepsirrhine primates.
 However, Madagascar split from Africa 160 mya and from India 90 mya.
 To account for these facts, a founding lemur population of a few individuals is thought to have reached Madagascar from Africa via a single rafting event between 50 and 80 mya.
 Other colonization options have been suggested, such as multiple colonizations from Africa and India, but none are supported by the genetic and molecular evidence.

 Until recently, the aye-aye has been difficult to place within Strepsirrhini.
 Theories had been proposed that its family, Daubentoniidae, was either a lemuriform primate (meaning its ancestors split from the lemur line more recently than lemurs and lorises split) or a sister group to all the other strepsirrhines.
 In 2008, the aye-aye family was confirmed to be most closely related to the other Malagasy lemurs, likely having descended from the same ancestral population that colonized the island.